Research output per year

 Jonathan is Editor-in-Chief of Clinical Ethics, member of the Editorial Board for BMC Medical Ethics, and co-editor of the “Experimental Philosophy: Bioethics” section of PhilPapers.

-Jonathan is also a Research Collaborator in the Oxford BioXphi Lab (Uehiro Centre for Practical Ethics, University of Oxford), where he is part of a multidisciplinary team of scholars employing the methods of moral psychology, cognitive science, and experimental philosophy to contribute to substantive normative and philosophical debates in bioethics and medical law.
+Jonathan is also a Research Collaborator in the Oxford BioXphi Lab (Uehiro Centre for Practical Ethics, University of Oxford), where he is part of a multidisciplinary team of scholars employing the methods of moral psychology, cognitive science, and experimental philosophy to contribute to substantive normative and philosophical debates in bioethics and law.

 Prior to joining the University of Manchester, he was a Postdoctoral Fellow at Dublin City University, where he was Co-Principal Investigator for the EnTIRE project (‘Mapping Normative Frameworks for Ethics and Integrity of Research’; Horizon 2020) as well as Investigator for the INBOTs project (‘Inclusive Robotics for a Better Society’; Horizon 2020).